DavidSchirduan/DavidSchirduan.github.io/_games/lowcountryCrawl.md

 ---

 <div class="shoppingCard">
     <p>Lowcountry Crawl 1.5 is a roleplaying game supplement for DnD-ish games.
 Most of the content is system-agnostic, but the creature stats are OSR.
-It's chock full of tables, house rules, monsters, and other resources acting together as a toolbox for generating a deep coastal South-inspired atmosphere.
-In this inaugural Zine we will be exploring the Barrier Islands.</p>
+It's chock full of tables, house rules, monsters, and other resources acting together as a toolbox for generating a deep coastal South-inspired atmosphere.</p>
     <p><i>52 Pages, Black and White Softcover, 5.5"x8.5" Zine.
 Anyone who already owns the first LCC will get the 1.5 PDF for free!</i></p>
   <div class="shoppingButtons">
     <a class="btn shoppingButton spearBTN"><strong>Print+PDF:</strong><br>Coming Soon!</a>